 Schistosomiasis is caused by parasites that are transmitted through freshwater snails.
 The parasite emerges from the snail, contaminating the water, and is transferred to humans through contact with the skin.
 When the parasite is inside the human host, it lays eggs.
 Schistosomiasis infections can be cleared cheaply with the drug praziquantel, even though in areas with high worm prevalence, reinfection can be rapid (within a year) if mass drug administration is not sustained.

 Parasitic worms affect almost a third of the world’s population.
-As infections are often asymptomatic, and current diagnostic methods are inexact, prevalence is difficult to measure accurately.
-The WHO estimate that approximately 2 billion people are infected with STH worldwide (many people have multiple infections).
+As infections are often asymptomatic, and current diagnostic methods are inexact3, prevalence is difficult to measure accurately.
+The WHO estimate that approximately 2 billion people are infected with STH worldwide45 (many people have multiple infections).
 Table 1 shows approximate splits between the different infections.

 Table 1: Number of infections for different parasitic worm infections.
 Source: CDC

 Estimates of individual disease burden vary widely.
-Although the base infections have relatively low disability weightings on average (most cases have subtle impacts on health), schistosomiasis (0.005) and STH (0 - 0.006) may significantly impair development and lead to lower quality of life and income particularly among the more heavily infected (see Development effects).
-Schistosomiasis can also cause more severe symptoms and death if untreated.
-NTDs account for 1.2% of the DALY burden in developing countries.
+Although the base infections have relatively low disability weightings on average (most cases have subtle impacts on health),7 schistosomiasis (0.0058) and STH (0 - 0.006) may significantly impair development and lead to lower quality of life and income particularly among the more heavily infected (see Development effects).
+Schistosomiasis can also cause more severe symptoms and death if untreated.9 NTDs account for 1.2% of the DALY burden in developing countries.10

 Schistosomiasis and soil transmitted helminths primarily affect people in poor countries.
-Schistosomiasis disease burden is highest in Sub Saharan Africa, while STH disease burden affects South Asia and South America about equally .
-The burden of disease by country income group in 1990, 2010 and 2020 (projected) varies.
+Schistosomiasis disease burden is highest in Sub Saharan Africa, while STH disease burden affects South Asia and South America about equally 11.
+The burden of disease by country income group in 1990, 2010 and 2020 (projected) varies.1213

 There are three main ways in which these diseases impact people: